pdfpc/pdfpc/README.rst

 Compiling from source tarballs
 ------------------------------

-You can download the latest stable release of pdfpc in the download section of github (https://github.com/pdfpc/pdfpc/downloads).
+You can download the latest stable release of pdfpc in the release section of github (https://github.com/pdfpc/pdfpc/releases).
 Uncompress the tarball (we use v4.0 as an example here)::

-    tar xvf pdfpc-4.0.tgz
+    tar xvf pdfpc-4.0.tar.gz

 Change to the extracted directory::